ricardotorquato/typescript-todo-api/README.md

 The command `npm run migrate` will run the migrations on your database.

 The command `npm run migrate:make -- {migration_name}` will create a new migration file on `./database/migrations`

+## Building and running

+First you need to install the packages: `npm install`

+- `npm run build` will allow you to build the project, it will transpile the files from typescript from `src` folder to javascript on `dist` folder;

+- `npm start` will allow you to execute the project.
+It will build and then run;

+- `npm run start:dev` will allow you to run the project over nodemon;